danielebruneo/remarkable2-hacks/README.md

 Most of the documentation, hacks and tools you can find online are still referred to the reMarkable 1 device and, unfortunately, not directly appliable to your reMarkable 2.
 So this repo has the goal to collect all the "hacks" and tools that can be used on a reMarkable 2, how to apply them and what to expect.
-Things are evolving rapidly on the subject, while the user base grows.
+Things are evolving rapidly on the subject, while the userbase grows.
 Many project are starting to support RM2 and many more will come.
 So this is an on-going project.
 I'll try to keep track of everything is going on for the RM2, but any collaboration is welcome!

 ### Hacks?
 First let me spend a few words on the term "hack" as it's being used here.
 Among the reMarkable community the term "hack" has been used to point to almost everything that is not writing on the device :)
 For many users opening an SSH terminal to the device and editing a file falls under this term.
 For a seasoned linux user, clearly, that's all but hacking.

-In one hand, the term "hack" in its wider (and original) sense of "using something in a different way than intended" is appropriate here, for a device that is being marketed as "just like a paper notebook".
+In one hand, the term "hack" in its wider (and original) sense of "using something in a different way than originally intended" is appropriate here, for a device that is being marketed as "just like a paper notebook".
 But we know that under that Eink screen sits a dual core 1.2GHz ARM CPU, with 1GB of RAM, running Linux... and... you can SSH into it by default!!!
 That's every hacker's dream!

 So, for the one of you that links the term "hack" to "illegaly gain access" or the like... no, none of these tools or techniques are actually "hacking" anything!
+Also, none of this illegal!
+But, be carefull, warranty could be invalidated modding the device.

 The most adequate term for many of these customizations should be "mod", while often is simply "installing custom software on an open device"... but, it's somehow significant that the way this kind of device are normally "jailed" by manufacturers make us think that installing a software is actually hacking it :)